MIUIIndia/MIUI_India_V5_Extras/README.md

-This repository includes additional and localisation files used in MIUI India ROMs V5 and later.
+This repository includes additional and localisation files used in V5 MIUI India ROMs.

 ---------------------------------------------------------------------------------------------